eis-group-opensource/vti-router/README.md

 routing must be planned carefully, plus their gateway has so long restarting time, that it looks as failure sometimes.
 BGP with their bultihop BGP need careful planning, of course.

+For azure, use your own local IP with /32 mask, and set up remote IP (on interface) as IP of their BGP gateway, configure your local IP on AZURE as IP of the tunnel (one you set up here).

+This way ping will work for far end of tunnel (as this end is BGP router and for them, your IP is tunnel IP).

+AZURE specific options are now:
+(They are added as VTI_O1 - VTI_O6):
+        ike=aes256-sha1-modp1024
+        esp=aes128-sha1,aes256-sha1!
+        keyexchange=ike
+        ikelifetime=10800s
+        keyingtries=%forever
+)
 -- Previous update, obsolete now:

 You must use VTI_ADD.sh and add 2 options for azure: